 The IVY Project was set up to address the above barriers that prevent high-risk young people from getting access to the services they need.

 The project is a reflection of the Scottish Government’s commitment to ensuring that all young people have equitable access to services.
 Since its establishment in 2013, the IVY Project has provided and continues to provide highly specialised services to some of Scotland’s most high-risk and challenging young people.

 The IVY Project uses a multi-disciplinary, tiered approach to provide risk assessment, formulation and management for high-risk young people aged 12 to 18 years who present with complex needs and high risk, violent behaviour.
 There are three levels to this tiered service.

 Level 1- Consultation and risk formulation: this level is available for all accepted referrals.
-It exists to make certain that risk assessment and management is in accordance with best practice.
 The consultation process occurs during a 2-hour discussion with relevant professionals.
-The outcome of this discussion–in accordance with best practice in formulation – is that: the presenting problems are clarified; the risk factors are rated for presence and relevance; there is a formulation of risk; a detailed description of the most plausible risk scenarios applying to the young person is written; and a set of recommendations for ongoing risk management is established.
+The outcome of this discussion–in accordance with best practice in formulation – is that: the presenting problems are clarified; there is a formulation of risk; a detailed description of the most plausible risk scenarios applying to the young person is written; and a set of recommendations for ongoing risk management and support is established.
 Upon the completion of this process, there are three possible outcomes: